azdavis/millet/docs/manual.md

 Variable names should contain ASCII alphanumeric characters and `-`, and not begin with a numeric character.

 In SML/NJ CM files **only**, a variable name can be empty or contain `-`.

+Certain path variables are used for "basis paths".
+These tell a SML implementation where the source files that implement the standard basis and other libraries are.
+The variables are:

+- In MLB files:
+  - `SML_LIB`
+- In CM files:
+  - The "empty variable" (written `$` when referenced in a CM file)
+  - `SMLNJ-LIB`

+However, Millet already comes with built-in definitions for most of the standard basis.
+Thus, if these special variables are referenced in a path, but not defined in `millet.toml`, Millet ignores the entire path instead of erroring.

+If you do define these special variables in `millet.toml`, then Millet will attempt to process any paths that contain those variables normally, just like any other path.
+However, this may not always be desirable:

+- If your group file references a basis path that Millet already has built-in definitions for, those built-in definitions could clash with the definitions at that basis path.
+- Because the standard basis is special, the files that implement it may not be 100% legal SML.
+Millet may not be able to properly process these files.

+You can use the [`milletIgnore`](#milletignore) ML Basis annotation for these situations.
+SML/NJ CM does not have a comparable "annotations" feature.

 #### `diagnostics.<code>.severity`